kellyjonbrazil/jc/docs/parsers/url.md

 - `<scheme://host/path>`
 - `<URL:scheme://host/path>`

-Normalized quoted and unquoted versions of the original URL and URL parts are included in the output.
+Normalized encoded and decoded versions of the original URL and URL parts are included in the output.

 Usage (cli):